Michigan Attorney General

 Michigan's current attorney general is Democrat Dana Nessel, who was elected in November 2018, and sworn into office on January 1, 2019.

 Courtesy title

 The attorney general traditionally receives the courtesy title of The Honorable for life.

+History

+Under the original 1835 Michigan Constitution, the attorney general was established as an appointed position.
+They were appointed by the governor with the consent of the state senate.
+Under the 1850 Michigan Constitution, the attorney general became an elected position.
+Attorneys general were elected to serve two year terms under this constitution.
+Under the current 1963 state constitution, the terms of attorneys general were extended to four years.
+The attorney general was limited to two terms via a state constitutional amendment, which passed in 1992.